-Coursework is broken down into three trimesters of four-month duration.
+Coursework is broken down into three trimesters of fourmonth duration.
 Depending on the course load you can manage, the following table represents how long it will take you to graduate.
-Students should expect to study 20-30 hours per week to complete 6 academic credits every 15 weeks.
+Students should expect to study 20-30 hours per week to complete six (6) academic credits every 15 weeks.
 If you wish to complete an average of 10 credits every trimester, you can expect to study 30-40 hours per week.
 Please note that the time required to complete clinical work with a preceptor (field faculty) varies significantly from student to student and placement to placement.

 We recommend that undergraduate students begin the program by enrolling in only six credits per trimester.
 If you are a Title IV student, undergraduate students must enroll in and complete at least six (6) credits per trimester.
-Please work with the Financial Aid Director to assure that your student academic progress (SAP) follow Title IV regulations.
+Please work with the Financial Aid Director to assure that your student academic progress (SAP) follows Title IV regulations.
+You can take as few or up to a maximum of 14 credits per trimester.
+If, based on a history of successful course completion, you would like to take more than 14 credits a term, please ask for a Registrar review.

 Graduate students should consult the Satisfactory Academic Progress (SAP) for Graduate Students Policy to ensure they remain within Title IV and MCU academic progress compliance.
 An undergraduate student who is not a CPM upon enrollment, is required to be enrolled for a minimum of two years in order to meet the NARM CPM-eligibility requirement that clinical experience span at least two years.
 An undergraduate who enrolls in the BSM program as a CPM can graduate in the time period required to complete credits required for graduation.
 A graduate student must be enrolled at least 1.33 years as an MCU student; this is the minimum time it would take to complete required MCU courses beyond any transfer credits that might be accepted as well as the prospectus and full research-based thesis or applied project requirements.